 Similar to Waze, Plotaroute is very useful, but only for particular purposes.
 It is designed primarily for recreational users to take advantage of its powerful mapping software to find off-road routes when driving, cycling, or walking in unconventional areas and ways.

 This app is ideal for smaller businesses with unconventional route plotting needs.
-If you’re in a rural area with poor mapping and road understanding, there is likely not a better route planner out there for you.
+If you’re in a rural area with poor mapping and road understanding for your vehicles, there is likely no better route planner out there for you.

 Pros

-- Users can create isochrone and circle-radius maps using their platform, enabling you to understand what points are accessible within a certain distance or time radius of a given destination.
+• Users can create isochrone and circle-radius maps using their platform, enabling them to understand what points are accessible within a certain distance or time radius of a given destination.

-- The route planning has extensive editing software so you can tweak your established paths to your heart’s content.
+• Route planning has extensive editing software, so you can tweak your established paths to your heart’s content.

 Cons